Amey1115/SymptoScope/README.md

 <p>
   <b>SymptoScope</b> is an easy-to-use application where users can select their symptoms from a dropdown menu.
 Based on these symptoms, the model predicts the disease using two available models: Naive Bayes and Random Forest.
 The models were trained on a dataset called 'Disease Prediction Using Machine Learning,' which was taken from Kaggle.

   <i>Note:</i> This application is <b>not</b> intended to provide treatment recommendations, but rather to help users check for possible diseases based on their symptoms.
-If you experience severe symptoms, it is recommended that you seek medical attention from a qualified healthcare professional.
+If you experience <b>severe</b> symptoms, it is recommended that you contact a qualified healthcare professional.

 </p>